GoogleChrome/developer.chrome.com/site/en/docs/webstore/get_started/index.md

 1. Still in Eclipse, choose **Run > Run As > Web Application**.
     If it doesn't run, make sure you followed these instructions exactly, and try again.
 If it does run, you'll see the server location in the Eclipse Console.
-2. In a browser, visit the server location—for example, http://localhost:8888/—and click the link to **HelloLicense**.
+2. In a browser, visit the server location (for example, http://localhost:8888/) and click the link to **HelloLicense**.
     You should see a simple page with a **Sign in** link.
 3. Sign in as text@example.com.